fredestante/algorand_vanity_wallet/README.md

 ## Data Output

 When the script finds your wallet it prints on the screen the Public Address and the Private Key.
-Store your private key in a safe place boys!
+Store your private key in a safe place!

 Afterwards you can just open the Algorand Official Wallet in your phone and Retrieve an Account using the passphrase for the vanity wallet.